The Getty Center in Los Angeles

 1. The Getty Center

 Perched on top of a hill with spectacular views of the city, The Getty Center houses an impressive permanent collection of art, including Van Gogh's "Irises" and Cezanne's "Still Life With Apples," as well as rotating exhibits.
-The museum is free.
-Get there by bus, taxi, car share or drive and pay for parking.
+The museum is free, open every day but Monday, but currently requires a time reservation which can get here - Get there by bus, taxi, car share or drive and pay for parking.

 You can spend a whole day here.
 After taking the tram up to the entrance, start at the admission desk where the helpful staff will be happy to direct you to exhibits and activities that will engage your family.
 Enjoy lunch at the museum’s casual dining café.
 Visit the Family Room, featuring activity areas where kids can play, make art or just relax.
 Bring sketchbooks and pencils and your kids will enjoy sitting outside and drawing some of the museum’s impressive collection of sculpture.